KashanSiddiqui/Nest-Js-Boiler-Plate/README.md

   - Send Email Function using nodemailer
   - Stripe Payment Method
   - Paypal Payment Method
+  - Currency conversion (By Rapid Api)
+  - Crypto to fiat conversion (Kraken)

  Few keys that needed to be updated.
 Create config.json and .env file and update things that are mentioned below